 There’s always room for gelato, and the food tour finishes with a stop for two scoops of artisan gelato back in the Old Town.

 Day Two: Formentera and Es Vedrà by Boatsetter Yacht Charter

-Our crew consists of our captain José, and attendant Sandra.
+Our crew consists of our captain José, and an attendant named Sandra.
 They’ve stocked up beer, wine, Cava, water and soft drinks along with snacks for us.
 Our only job is to literally kick back and relax.

 Only smaller boats can anchor off of s’Espalmador.
 The beach here is also one of Spain’s infamous nude beaches.

 Formentera is the smallest of the Balearic Islands at just 85 square kilometers, and is located only about 6 kilometers off the southern coast of Ibiza.
 But it feels like it may as well be a million miles away.
 Seventy percent of the long, mostly flat and narrow island is protected from developers.
 It’s also surrounded by the clearest waters in all of the Mediterranean, earning it the reputation as the Caribbean of Europe.

 There’s just a handful of villages on the island punctuated by long expanses of open land.
 Though difficult to reach since the only way on or off of Formentera is by boat, the population swells from just 12,000 year round residents to more than 45,000 come the summer months.
 We sail on past the villages and hot spots that the tourists taking the ferry from Ibiza to Formentera make their way to.